Bitcoin Vault Covenants

 The Flexible One

 Contract verification for state transitions.
-Partial withdrawals, batched triggers, keyless recovery.
-Capable but exposed.
+Partial withdrawals via revault, batched triggers, keyless recovery.
+The measured lifecycle includes a trigger-and-revault step unique to CCV.

 vB lifecycle